 If you are aged 19 or over you may be expected to pay full fees, but in England you will be able to apply for a loan under the government’s Advanced Learner Loans scheme to cover the cost of these.
-Loan repayments start when you earn more than £25,725 per year.
+Click here to read the full details.
 However, if you complete a QAA-recognised Access to HE course and then go on to complete a degree or other recognised HE course, you won’t have to repay the remaining loan for the Access to HE course.
-You can find more information on Advanced Learner Loans and repayment arrangements here.
+You can read more information on Advanced Learner Loans and repayment arrangements here

 Ready to find out more?

 Visit these websites for further details: